Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Our top pick, the best waterproof camera, is the GoPro Hero 7.
-It shoots 4K ultra HD video at 30 or 60 frames per second, is waterproof down to 10m even without a housing, and includes a unique “hyper smooth” video stabilization as well as two digital “virtual lens” modes that crop its normally 170-degree wide angle field of view and give you a “linear” view without the fish-eye effect common to most action cameras.
-This variance in shooting modes propels this camera to the top of our list.
+It shoots 4K ultra HD video at 30 or 60 frames per second, is waterproof down to 10m even without a housing, and includes a unique “hyper smooth” video stabilization as well as two digital “virtual lens” modes that crop its normally 170-degree wide-angle field of view and give you a “linear” view without the fish-eye effect common to most action cameras.
+This variance in shooting modes propels this fine video camera to the top of our list.
 It is perfect for those looking for the best underwater camera.

 The GoPro Hero 7 Black is the go-to action camera for adventurers and outdoor sports enthusiasts looking to record quality video from a platform that’s tiny and portable enough to be mounted anywhere and rugged enough to go along for the ride when dirt-biking, mountaineering, and surfing.
 Like past GoPro models and like our honorable mention, the Kodak Pixpro, this GoPro action camera is rated waterproof down to 10m or about 33 ft, making it great for pool parties, while divers may find a submersible housing is required for going deeper.
 This is the best camera on our list for a reason.

 Stand-out features on the Hero 7 Black waterproof camera include built-in live streaming via Facebook Live, intelligent photo mode for still capture and selfies, and the Go Pro “hyper smooth” electronic image stabilization, which promises “gimbal-like” footage without a gimbal.
 This model is at the top of our list for a reason.
 But if you’re able to spend a bit more, take a look at the GoPro Hero 8 or Hero 8 Black.
 This upgraded model will take the features you already love, but with a distinct bump in quality.
 If you’re looking for the best GoPro, this may be your pick.